Experience Active the Active Volcanic Landscape of Mauna Loa and Kilauea

 Seasons, Fees, and Permits

 Hawaii Volcanoes National Park is open all year round, but the Kahuku section of the park is only open on weekends from 9 a.m. until 3 p.m.
 It is also closed every first Saturday of the month.
-Standard entry for the park costs $10 per car or $5 per individual entering by foot, bicycle or motorcycle, and are good for seven consecutive days.
-A $25 tri-park pass entitles the bearer to unlimited entries at Puuhonua o Honaunau, Haleakala National Park and Hawaii Volcanoes National Park.
-Permits are required for overnight stays in the park’s backcountry, and must be picked up in person at the backcountry office at the Visitor Emergency Operations Center.
+Standard entry for the park costs $10 per car or $5 per individual entering by foot, bicycle or motorcycle, and is good for seven consecutive days.
+A $25 tri-park pass entitles the bearer to unlimited entries at Puuhonua o Honaunau, Haleakala National Park, and Hawaii Volcanoes National Park.
+Permits are required for overnight stays in the park’s backcountry and must be picked up in person at the backcountry office at the Visitor Emergency Operations Center.

 Campgrounds and Lodging

 No reservations are required for Namakanipaio and Kulanaokuaiki campgrounds, the park’s two drive-up campsites.
 Spaces are available on a first-come, first-serve basis, and no additional fee is charged.
-The historic Volcano House and Namakanipaio Cabins do require reservations, but at time of writing, these were closed for seismic retrofitting and fire-protection upgrades.
+The historic Volcano House and Namakanipaio Cabins do require reservations, but at the time of writing, these were closed for seismic retrofitting and fire-protection upgrades.
 Backcountry campgrounds can get pretty rustic — some don’t have water or shelter of any kind.
 It’s a smart idea to check in with a ranger to get the most up-to-date information on current conditions before starting any sojourn to the backcountry.